 Four out of the five actors needed to wear white Scleral contact lenses, something they had been fitted for, and had to get used to before leaving Detroit.
 This lead to strained eyes from numerous attempts to wear them.
 Covering the entire eye, they essentially made the actor blind.
 Additionally and were very uncomfortable to wear, and could only be in for fifteen minutes, five times per day.
 Bruce was responsible for fitting & removing them, a task which required clean lenses & hands, unfortunately, the only source of hot water in the cabin was the instant coffee machine, which had to serve for both hand washing & lens cleaning.

 Because most of the cast & crew left around the same time, this only left Ellen requiring make-up, and her appliance and colouring was fairly straightforward at that point.
 A lot special effects were left to be shot back in to Detroit, but some were still done on location such as the shot of the pencil stabbing into Linda's ankle, and Shelly falling into the fireplace, then severing her hand.
 Before leaving on Saturday, December 29th, 1979, Tom pre-prepared the eye gouging head of Scott, and a number of other effects.
 The shot in which we see Shelly's dismembered corpse twitching on the floor was done after he left.
 The parts are just real limbs dressed & covered in blood.
-Rob and Teresa were both under the house, with Teresa's head, and Rob's leg & arm coming through holes in the floorboards.
+Rob and Theresa were both under the house, with Theresa's head, and Rob's leg & arm coming through holes in the floorboards.
 The shot took several hours to set up & shoot and they became horribly uncomfortable.

 Below you can watch a 5m 54s segment of a local Detroit TV show aired circa 1983, in which Tom Sullivan is interviewed about the film in general, the special effects he created, and shows some of his props.
 While it's in 480p DVD resolution, it was transferred from VHS and isn't exactly Blu-Ray quality, but this the only way anyone out there will likely see it.